priyanka8579/task_09_DA/README.md

 - Total Revenue
 - Region
 - Payment Method
 The data covers the year 2024 and includes transactional details across multiple regions and product categories.

+## Attached Results Table
+As part of this submission, I have attached the **Month-by-Month Sales Trends table**, which is the output of one of the key queries.
+This table summarizes:
+- The total revenue for each month.
+- The total units sold for each month.

 ## Methodology
 The analysis was performed using structured SQL queries that: